 We used 4×4 wood for the pumpkin, 2×2 wood for the stem, and spray paint.
 You can use any kind of paint you prefer.
 I chose spray paint because it sprays evenly, but still leaves details in the wood.
 I do love that rustic look.
 Also, I used Craft Smart paint and a round sponge for the polka dots.
 Finally, I used a paint pen for the detail work of the jack-o-lanterns.

 I started this project with several ideas churning around in my head and I wasn’t quite sure which direction I was going to take.
 That can be both exciting and nerve-racking because you aren’t sure how it’s gonna turn out.
 I was thinking a candy corn block or polka dots or just orange or stripes.
-But I painted them orange and the inspiration stuck me to do reversible.
+However, I painted them orange and the inspiration stuck me to go reversible.
 That was a major light bulb moment for me.
 Jack-o-lanterns and fall pumpkins are equally important in my world.

 Cut your wood to the size of the pumpkins you want.
 You can just eye it to get the size you need.
 Also cut your 2×2 wood to size for your stem.

-Paint your big pieces orange.
+Next, paint your big pieces orange.
 Paint your little pieces brown for the stem.
 Allow time to dry.